Beware the devil baby, he’s gonna get you…

 After seeing in her role in Tales from the Crypt (1972) and reading about her role in Tales That Witness Madness (1973) she elevates another campy script into an unforgettable – and at times riveting – watch.
 To give her credit, she did make Lucy a sympathetic and tormented character.

 It was a nice change for all the other characters to support her plight, as at one point I believed the plot would go down the way to familiar post natal depression or psychotic mental illness themed storylines.
-Donald Pleasence’s Doctor was more calm and understanding rather than patronising with his lulling and soothing voice.
+Donald Pleasence’s Doctor was calmer and understanding rather than patronising with his lulling and soothing voice.

 Atkins was a joy and was more credible as a woman with Italian roots than her on-screen brother.
 Her Italian accent was flawless even if it wasn’t particularly relevant in the storyline.
 Again I was surprised with a lack of the “brought up by different parents” trope with her non-accented brother.